contagon/handbook/handbook/13-sunday-school.md

 ## 13.3 Sunday School Classes

 Sunday School classes are held on the first and third Sundays of the month.
 They last 50 minutes.
+Classes begin and end with a prayer.

 With the bishopric’s approval, the Sunday School president organizes classes for adults and youth.
 If he has counselors, they assist him.